NeonGeckoCom/neon-hub-installer/docs/configuration.md

   timezone: America/Chicago
 ```

+!!! info
+    When you connect a Neon Node to a Hub, the Node's timezone is used instead.

 ## Installing additional skills and plugins

 Each Neon Core service is a Docker container.
 To install a new service, you need to add it to the `neon.yaml` file and then restart the services.